 Balanced and unrestricted chi flow can enhance the comfort and harmony in your home.
 Positive chi energy is vital to any feng shui application and should be balanced with negative chi energy with consideration of yin yang energy.
 Balanced chi flow in your home can be hard to identify, but imbalanced chi is felt through discomfort and tension without an obvious cause.

-Yin Yang Halves of Chi
+Yin Yang: The Essential Balance of Chi

 The masculine side (yang) of chi energy drives creation.
 Unlike the passivity of yin energy, yang energy is aggressive.
 In feng shui, yang energy can be generated from activities.
-For example, yang energy is generated in kitchens from the fire element used to cook food.
+Without the balance that yang provides, yin energy would lead to lethargy and inaction.
+Yang energy is generated in kitchens from the fire element used to cook food.
 Living rooms are where the family is most active, and this activity generates yang energy.

 - Organize closets, cabinets and drawers.

 - Paint to refurbish and create clean fresh energy.

 - Repair leaky faucets, toilets that run constantly, torn screen windows, broken glass panes, locks and appliances.